-16. This addendum to IEE report contains ten sections including this introductory section: (i) Introduction; (ii) Legal Framework and Legislative Requirements (iii) Description of project; (iv) Description of the environment; (v) Environmental impacts and mitigation measures; (vi) Institutional arrangements and responsibilities; (vii)Environmental management plan; (viii)Public consultation and information disclosure; (ix) Grievance redress mechanism; (x) Findings and conclusions.
+17. This addendum to IEE report contains ten sections including this introductory section: (i) Introduction; (ii) Legal Framework and Legislative Requirements (iii) Description of project; (iv)Description of the environment; (v) Environmental impacts and mitigation

-6 Category A. A proposed project is classified as category A if it is likely to have significant adverse environmental impacts that are irreversible, diverse, or unprecedented.
+6Category A. A proposed project is classified as category A if it is likely to have significant adverse environmental impacts that are irreversible, diverse, or unprecedented.
 These impacts may affect an area larger than the sites or facilities subject to physical works.
 An environmental impact assessment is required.